 Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 What is the most exciting part about summers in Alberta?
 Many would argue the weather and all we can do with the sunny warmth.
-But many would also argue the most exciting part about summer here is the festivals!
+But many would also argue that the most exciting part about summer here is the festivals!
 From cities to small towns, there is an abundance of festivals to check out, including music festivals.
 Alberta’s summer music festivals offer a genre for all tastes and preferences and a variety of unique experiences.

 These summer music festivals in Alberta can offer folk, country, alt-rock, metal, classic rock, jazz, roots and blues, hip hop, rap, EDM/house, and every sub-genre in between.